 Pros vs. Joes

 Despite the lore and the gore of the Players Championship, the Stadium Course at TPC Sawgrass is not the toughest layout played on the PGA Tour.
-It’s only ranked in the top 15 once in the last decade, and it often trails other theoretically less fearsome Florida Swing venues like PGA National, Bay Hill and even Innisbrook.
+In the last decade, it has ranked in the top 15 just twice; it was 12th in 2022, which considering how horrible the weather was last year, its actually lower than you'd likely imagine.
+On the Florida swing alone, it often trails other theoretically less fearsome venues like PGA National, Bay Hill and even Innisbrook.

 What’s truly beautiful about the menacing Stadium Course is that as a public venue that sees about 50,000 rounds a year, average golfers pay (mightily, at $600 per, not including caddie) for the privilege to be embarrassed 18 separate times.
 Moreover, what the average tour pro feels and experiences so, too, does the average Joe.